 This edible raw cookie dough is egg free and dairy free but not free of all the flavors you love when licking your fingers when making cookies!
 Requires no baking so your kids can help too.
 Try them!

 Do you love the taste of cookie dough but know you shouldn’t eat it because of the raw egg in the batter?
 Well now you can make this batch of edible raw cookie dough and not worry about that!
 Full of all the chocolate chip cookie flavors you love but egg free and dairy free, you can now have a guilt free bite.
 What are you waiting for?
-If you love eating raw cookie dough, try our cookie bites tonight. (affiliate links present)
+If you love eating raw cookie dough, try our cookie bites tonight. (affiliate links present, originally published 4/19)

 This is what ours looked like (above) once they were done.
 Actually my youngest two daughters made these without my help at all!!
 That’s what’s great about this edible chocolate chip cookie dough recipe.
 NO oven, egg, or milk are required.
 So…let the kiddos help you in the kitchen when you make these treats.